ibm-messaging/event-streams-docs/admin-rest-api/README.md

 ## Using the REST API to administer bridges

-:construction: The REST API methods for administering bridges are under active development and may be subject to change.

 ### Creating a bridge

 You can create a bridge by issuing a POST request to the `/admin/bridges`